-Most of the children suffering from infantile cerebral paralysis, with untimely non-systematic treatment. and are characterized by a sharp decrease in the rehabilitation potential and opportunities for social adaptation [5, 18].
-Infantile cerebral paralysis is а consequence of underdevelopment or damage to the brain in the early stages of ontogenesis.
-It is manifested by disorders of muscle tone and voluntary movements.
+Most of the children suffering from infantile cerebral paralysis, with untimely and non-systematic treatment, are characterized by a sharp decrease in the rehabilitation potential and opportunities for social adaptation [5, 18].
+Infantile cerebral paralysis is a consequence of underdevelopment or damage to the brain in the early stages of ontogenesis.
+It is manifested by of muscle disorders tone and voluntary movements.
 Movement disorders are often combined with changes in the psyche, speech, seizures [21, 22].